51st Infantry Regiment (Russian Empire): 20th century

-On 30 July 1904, the Grand Duke Alexei Nikolaevich, Tsarevich of Russia was appointed regimental chief, and the Lithuanian regiment was ordered to be called the 51st Lithuanian Infantry Regiment of His Imperial Highness the Heir to the Tsarevich.
+On 30 July 1904, the Grand Duke Alexei Nikolaevich, Tsarevich of Russia was appointed regimental chief, and the Lithuanian Regiment was ordered to be called the 51st Lithuanian Infantry Regiment of His Imperial Highness the Heir to the Tsarevich.

 World War I

 From 1914 to 8 December 1916, The Lithuanian regiment was part of the Southwestern Front.
 From then on, it was on the Romanian Front.

 Russian Civil War

 After 1918, many of the Lithuanian regiment's officers and even soldiers could not come to terms with the Bolshevik coup and took matters into their own hands.
-In Stavropol, the brothers Rtishchevs, who belonged to the regiment, raised the first of the well-known "officer uprisings" against the Communist government.
+In June, the brother officers Rtishchevs (Pavel Rtishchev) from the regiment raised the first of the well-known "officer uprisings" (Stavropol Uprising) against the Communist government.
 In Simferopol, the Lithuanian regiment was revived and it actively participated in the Russian Civil War until 1920.

+The 51st Lithuanian Infantry Regiment was revived within the Armed Forces of South Russia.
+Its officer cadre, composed largely of former officers who had been stationed in Crimea before World War I, was re-established in late 1918 in Simferopol as part of the Combined Regiment of the 13th Infantry Division.
+In September–October 1919, the cadre formed part of the division's 2nd Combined Regiment.
+Following the disbandment of the 13th Infantry Division, the Lithuanian Regiment was reorganised as an independent unit.

+By 1 August 1920, the regiment had a strength of 142 men, was equipped with 11 machine guns and was commanded by Colonel Alexander Buyachenko.